jdyb/gentle-mpst-py/README.md

 * "4.1 Types and Projections"

-Currently working on projection and merging.
+Merging with projection is implemented and the examples produce expected results.

 ## Remaining sections: